 Successful graduates will receive the Diploma in Integrative Counselling and Psychotherapy awarded by UK College of Holistic Training which is a private UK qualification.
-The college is accredited by the International Association for Distance Learning.
 Course graduates may use the postnominal initials Dip.
 I.C.P.

 Please see our FAQs page for general information about practising counselling and psychotherapy in the UK and elsewhere.